spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 * shift+left Arrow isolates the previous visible object

-* Ctrl Return does a playblast of whatever window is under your mouse.
+* ctrl Return does a playblast of whatever window is under your mouse.
-* Ctrl Numpad 0 nukes the selected objects materials and creates a new medium gray material.
+* ctrl Numpad 0 nukes the selected objects materials and creates a new medium gray material.

+* insert cube killer

-in the add object menu (shift+a)  there is now a "Cube Killer" menu item. this will add a random primitve to the scene.  if something is selected, it will DESTROY the selected object and make the newe primitive fit the size of the destroyed objects.  this is so that you can bind it to a hotkey (like insert) and hit it over and over again, cycling through random primitives.  if no object is selected, the primitive is created at the cursor.
+in the add object menu (shift+a)  there is now a "Cube Killer" menu item. this will add a random primitve to the scene.  if something is selected, it will DESTROY the selected object and make the new primitive fit the size of the destroyed objects.  this is so that you can bind it to a hotkey (like insert) and hit it over and over again, cycling through random primitives.  if no object is selected, the primitive is created at the cursor.
 Death to the default Cube!

 ### WEIGHT PAINT Mode
-* Ctrl shift Drag will drag a radial gradient of the current weight, tool and strength.
+* ctrl+shift+LMB will drag a radial gradient of the current weight, tool and strength.
-* Ctrl ALT Drag will drag a radial gradient of the current weight, tool and strength.
+* ctrl+alt+LMB will drag a radial gradient of the current weight, tool and strength.
-* X will toggle 0.0 or 1.0 weight
+* x will toggle 0.0 or 1.0 weight

 Image Paint mode
-* X will toggle black or white color
+* x will toggle black or white color

 ### OBJECT mode
 * w is the tweek tool.
 I leave this tool on for everything and use the GRS shortcuts instead of the beginner gizmos.
 * ctrl+e move origin to cursor
 * f4 apply all transforms.
-* alt+D addes a subdivide modifier and two decimat modifiers to the selected objects
+* alt+d addes a subdivide modifier and two decimation modifiers to the selected objects
+* d increase subdiv or LOD level. if already at max level, the decimation modifiers are turned on
-* D and Shift D for up and down subdivs, if at the max is hit, the decimation modifiers are turned on/off
+* shift+d decrease subdivs or LOD level.  if at max level, an the decimation modifiers are turned on, they will be turned off instead of decreasing the level.
-* M will toggle all the modifiers on or off for the visible objects.
+* m toggle all the modifiers for selected object.  if not object toggle modifiers for all visible objects.
 * shift + right/left arrow will cycle through isolating the visible selected object
+* ctrl+tab toggle pose mode

 ### EDIT Mode
-* E toggle edit mode.
+* e toggle edit mode.
 * double click toggle edit mode
 * ctrl+enter exit edit mode (handy for lettering)

-* shift+E Extrude edges/vertices/faces
+* shift+e Extrude edges/vertices/faces
-* alt+E selects edge ring
+* alt+e selects edge ring
-* alt+shift+E selects edge ring
+* alt+shift+e selects edge ring
-* ctrl+alt+shift+E selects boundary edge loop
+* ctrl+alt+shift+e selects boundary edge loop

 * shift+MMB shirnk/fatten selection
 * ctrl+shift+MMB crease/uncrease edges